Swiss CV

 • Don’t include your personal address or details of your Swiss bank.

-• Do make a tailored CV for each job application.
+• Do tailor your CV for each individual job application.

 • Do be concise, practical and clear with all qualifications.

-• Don’t be verbose or, in other words, use overly flowery language.
+• Don’t be verbose or use overly flowery language.

 This page uses affiliate links.